-Your self-grades will be due on the Tuesday following the homework deadline at 11:59 PM sharp.
+Your self-grades will be due on the Monday following the homework deadline at 11:59 PM sharp.
 We will accept late self-grades up to a week after the original homework deadline for half credit on the associated homework assignment.
 If you don't enter a proper grade by this deadline, you are giving yourself a zero on that assignment.
 Merely doing the homework is not enough, you must do the homework; turn it in on time; read the solutions; do the self-grade; and turn it in on time.
 Unless all of these steps are done, you will get a zero for that assignment.

 We will automatically drop the lowest homework score from your final grade calculation.
 This drop is meant for emergencies.
 If you use this drop half-way into the semester, and request another, we cannot help you.
+EE47D students will not have their lowest homework score dropped.